 SARA ATRP or SET LRP?

-The two competing models, SARA ATRP and SET-LRP actually use exactly the same components, although the proposed mechanisms are completely different.
-The reactions involved in SARA ATRP and SET-LRP are shown in Scheme 1 where it can be observed that the same set of equilibria contribute to both SARA ATRP and SET-LRP, but the level of their contributions to the overall controlled polymerization process do differ dramatically.
+The two competing models, SARA ATRP and SET-LRP actually use exactly the same components and comprise exactly the same reactions but with vastly different contributions to the overall polymerization.
+The reactions involved in SARA ATRP and SET-LRP are shown in SARA or SET Scheme 1 where it can be observed that the same set of equilibria contribute to both SARA ATRP and SET-LRP, but the level of their contributions to the overall controlled polymerization process do differ dramatically.

 With the mechanistic understanding gained by analyzing the experimental data in the literature, the reaction conditions in SARA ATRP can be tailored towards efficient synthesis of a new generation of complex architectures and functional materials.

 1. a) Matyjaszewski, K.; Coca, S.; Gaynor, S. G.; Wei, M.; Woodworth, B. E., Zerovalent Metals in Controlled/\"Living\" Radical Polymerization.
 Macromolecules 1997, 30 (23), 7348-7350. b) Matyjaszewski, K.; Gaynor, S. G.; Coca, S. Controlled atom or group-transfer radical polymerization, coupling of molecules, multifunctional polymerization initiators, and formation of telechelic functional material.
 9840415, 19980917, 1998.

 2. Xia, J.; Gaynor, S. G.; Matyjaszewski, K., Controlled/\"Living\" Radical Polymerization.
 Atom Transfer Radical Polymerization of Acrylates at Ambient Temperature.
 Macromolecules 1998, 31 (17), 5958-5959.